-Hibiscus Tamarind Aqua Fresca
+Hibiscus Tamarind Agua Fresca

-Making Hibiscus Tamarind Aqua Fresca is extremely easy, like making tea.
+Making Hibiscus Tamarind Agua Fresca is extremely easy, like making tea.
 It calls for just few ingredients : dried hibiscus flowers, tamarind (pulp or concentrate paste), sugar, water, and optional add-ons like ginger & cinnamon.

 The dried hibiscus flowers come from hibiscus flowers in many colors such as red, yellow, or peach-colored.
 The most popular variety Hibiscus sabdariffa (Roselle), the red kind are used mostly for medicinal and culinary purposes.
 You will find dried hibiscus often labeled as “flor de Jamaica” in Hispanic markets in the spice section while in the Middle Eastern grocery stores, they will be labeled as "karkady."